Unwanted pets: Giant goldfish turn up in Minnesota waterways

 On Monday, 18 additional fish were found.
-Some were 18 inches (46 centimeters) long and weighed about 4 pounds (1.8 kilograms).
+Some were 18 inches long and weighed about four pounds.

 “Please don’t release your pet goldfish into ponds and lakes!” the city said in a tweet.
 “They grow bigger than you think and contribute to poor water quality by mucking up the bottom sediments and uprooting plants.”